 TUITION AND FEES:

-Tuition is based on an 18 week, five month semester of study.
+Tuition is based on a 16 week, five month semester of study.

 A $25 registration fee is due each semester from all private students.
 The registration fee is non-refundable, reserves the lesson slot for the semester, and helps defray the cost of venue rental and related studio recital expenses.